South Africa beat Ireland to level T20 series

-Ireland v South Africa: Tourists earn eight-wicket win to level three-match series
+Ireland v South Africa T20: Tourists earn eight-wicket win to level series

 Last updated on .From the section Cricket